splunk/addonfactory-ucc-generator/docs/openapi.md

 * Unauthorized

-Make sure you clicked Authorize button, gave username and password and clikced Authorize
+Make sure you clicked Authorize button, gave username and password and clicked Authorize

 ## How to generate Python client and use it?